Economic Stability & Growth

 Promoting the use of data to inform legislation and measure impact

-Leveraging tech-enabled innovation designed for the end-user to increase access, improve quality, and yield better outcomes
+Leveraging tech-enabled innovation designed to increase access, improve quality, and yield better outcomes

 Investing in social and behavioral science to understand how policies can lead to economic stability

-It is about a level playing field.
-It is about giving folks the tools that they need to not just stay above water, but to actually build something for the long term for themselves and the next generation.
+It is about a level playing field and giving folks the tools they need to not just stay above water, but build something for the long term for themselves and the next generation.

 Pedro MorillasState Campaigns Director Economic Security Project